dmorales22/minimalist-sales-lead-tracking-system/README.md

 Ex: 5001

+`IS_AUTH` The allows if there is authentication being used to connect to the database

+Ex: 0 or 1

 `MONGODB_USER` The user of the MongoDB

 Ex: dev

-`MONGODB_NAME` The name of the database you are trying to access to.
+`MONGODB_NAME` The name of the database you are trying to access to

 Ex: DevDB